rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

 In this general authorization on the server-side, you are injecting the `me` user, the authenticated user from the token, with every request to your Apollo Server's context.
-The `me` user is the user tha tyou encode in the token in your `createToken()` function.
-It's not a user from the database anymore, which helps because it spares the additional request.
+The `me` user is encoded in the token in the `createToken()` function.
+It's not a user from the database anymore, which spares the additional database request.

-In the `getMe()` function, you extract the HTTP header for the authorization, which is called "x-token" in this case (common way of naming it), from the incoming HTTP request.
-That's because the GraphQL client application will send the token obtained from the registration or login with every other request in a HTTP header along with the actual payload of the HTTP request (e.g. GraphQL operation).
-Then, in the function, it can be checked whether there is such a HTTP header or not.
-If not, the function simply continues with the request, but the `me` user will be undefined then.
-If there is a token, the function verifies the token with its secret and retrieves the user information (which was stored when you created the token) from the token.
-If the verification fails, because there was a header but the token was invalid or expired, the GraphQL server throws a specific Apollo Server Error.
-If the verification succeeds, the function continues as well, but this time with the `me` user defined.
+In the `getMe()` function, you extract the HTTP header for the authorization called "x-token" from the incoming HTTP request.
+The GraphQL client application sends the token obtained from the registration or login with every other request in an HTTP header, along with the payload of the HTTP request (e.g. GraphQL operation).
+It can then be checked to see if there is such an HTTP header in the function or not.
+If not, the function continues with the request, but the `me` user is undefined.
+If there is a token, the function verifies the token with its secret and retrieves the user information that was stored when you created the token.
+If the verification fails because the token was invalid or expired, the GraphQL server throws a specific Apollo Server Error.
+If the verification succeeds, the function continues with the `me` user defined.

-So the only case when the function returns an error is when the client application sends a HTTP header with a token which is invalid or expired.
-Otherwise, the function waves the request through, because then on a resolver level it must be checked whether a user is allowed to perform certain operations or not.
-For instance, a non authenticated user (`me` user is undefined) may be able to retrieve a list of messages, but not to create a new message.
-So the application is protected at least against invalid and expired tokens now.
+The function returns an error when the client application sends an HTTP header with an invalid or expired token.
+Otherwise, the function waves the request through, because users must be checked on a resolver to level to see if they're allowed to perform certain actions.
+A non-authenticated user--where the `me` user is undefined--might be able to retrieve messages but not create new ones.
+The application is now protected against invalid and expired tokens.

-Basically that's it for the most high level authentication and authorization for your GraphQL server application.
-You are able to authenticate with your GraphQL server from a GraphQL client application with the `signUp` and `signIn` GraphQL mutations and your GraphQL server only allows valid and non expired tokens which are coming with every other GraphQL operation from a GraphQL client application.
-But what about a more fine-grained authorization for specific GraphQL queries and mutations?
+That's the most high-level authentication for your GraphQL server application.
+You are able to authenticate with your GraphQL server from a GraphQL client application with the `signUp` and `signIn` GraphQL mutations, and the GraphQL server only allows valid, non-expired tokens from the GraphQL client application.

 {{% sub_chapter_header "GraphQL Authorization on a Resolver Level" "apollo-server-authorization-resolver" %}}

-As you have noticed, a GraphQL HTTP request comes through the `getMe()` function even though if it has no HTTP header for a token.
-It's a good default behavior, because you want to be able to register a new user or login as a user to the application without having a token yet.
-Moreover, you may want to query messages or users without being authenticated with the application.
-That's why it's okay to wave through the request even though there is no authorization token.
-Only when the token is invalid or expired, there will be an error.
+A GraphQL HTTP request comes through the `getMe()` function, even if it has no HTTP header for a token.
+This is good default behavior, because you want to register new users and login to the application without a token for now.
+You mig want to query messages or users without being authenticated with the application.
+It is acceptable and sometimes necessary to wave through some requests without authorization token, to grant different levels of access to different user types.
+There will be an error only when the token becomes invalid or expires.

-However, certain GraphQL operations should have more fine-grained authorization too.
-For instance, creating a message should only be possible when you are authenticated as a user.
-Otherwise, who should be the creator of the message in the first place?
-So let's see how the `createMessage` GraphQL mutation can be protected (also called: guarded) on a GraphQL resolver level.

-The naive approach of protecting the GraphQL operation would be to guard it with an if-else statement in the *src/resolvers/message.js* file:
+However, certain GraphQL operations should have more specific authorizations.
+Creating a message should only be possible for authorized users.
+Otherwise, or there would be no way to track the messages' authors.
+The `createMessage` GraphQL mutation can be protected, or "guarded", on a GraphQL resolver level.
+The naive approach of protecting the GraphQL operation is to guard it with an if-else statement in the *src/resolvers/message.js* file:

 {{< highlight javascript "hl_lines=1 10 11 12" >}}
 import { ForbiddenError } from 'apollo-server';